 The Here & Now

-The last few years have been very busy with key milestones of large bedroom refurbishment programmes, a new Brasserie and Bar, new Reception and Lounges to name just a few items.
+The last few years have been very busy with key milestones of large bedroom refurbishment programmes, a new Brasserie and Bar, new Reception and Lounges and now a new Leisure Club & Spa to name just a few items.

 Thank you for reading about Milton Hotels Limited.
 We truly are a Scottish Hotel company and your stay will will be safe hands at the Best Western Palace Milton Hotel & Spa and Ten Town House at the Palace.